© limco72 - stock.adobe.com

 A hybrid coil mattress is also known as an individually wrapped coil mattress.
 You may also see some varieties sold as "open coil mattresses."
 Like innerspring mattresses, individually wrapped coil mattresses have coils (or springs) that support you as you sleep.

 When you compare an innerspring mattress vs. an individually wrapped coil mattress, the main difference is that an innerspring mattress has a core of connected springs, while the springs in an individually wrapped coil mattress are separate.

 When making an individually wrapped coil mattress, the bed manufacturer wraps each spring in a fabric material.
 This design provides more support than an innerspring, and it minimizes movement when the user shifts positions.

 Though coil tensions and quality vary, just like with any other mattress types, coil mattresses provide a slightly softer, quieter sleeping experience, especially when you compare them to innerspring mattresses.

 What is a Coil Mattress Made of?

-Pocket coil mattresses, which sometimes get advertised as pocket spring mattresses, usually have coils made from metal or a metal composite.
+Individually wrapped coil mattresses, which sometimes get advertised as hybrid spring mattresses, usually have coils made from metal or a metal composite.
 These coils get placed inside fabric sheaths.
-Some coil mattress models have open springs, which do not sit inside a cloth pocket.
+Some coil mattress models have open springs, which do not sit inside a cloth wrapping.

 These models have springs that are joined by wires.
-Pocket coil mattresses usually have cylindrical springs, while open springs are often hour-glass shaped.
+Individually wrapped coil mattresses usually have cylindrical springs, while open springs are often hour-glass shaped.
 These coils typically sit inside a casing with a foam top.